-(7) Apply the proper tension to the Z belt and U belt, and then secure the Joint #3 motor unit and Joint #4 motor unit.
+(10) Apply the proper tension to the Z belt, and then secure the Joint #3 motor unit.

-To do so, pass a suitable cord or string around each motor unit near its mounting plate.
+To do so, pass a suitable cord or string around the Joint #3 motor unit near its mounting plate.
 Then, pull the cord using a force gauge or similar tool to apply the specified tension shown in the figure on the right.